New Law Aims To Help Americans Without Retirement Plans. Will It Work?

 Much bigger changes to retirement law have been occurring at the state level, experts say.
 Ten states — including Oregon, California and Illinois — recently started requiring private employers to enroll their workers in individual retirement accounts if the employers don't offer their own benefits.
 Those state programs are expected to expand retirement savings to 15 million more people.

 "Without a mandate, without somebody saying, 'Mr. Small Businessman, you have to do something for your employees,' I don't think we're going to see much change," Munnell says.
-That's why she says she'd like to see such rules extend to all 50 states.
+That's why, she says, she would like to see such rules extend to all 50 states.